mfung1/ITCSS-test/README.md

 ---
 ### Common Errors

-#### Localtunnel connection refused
-This error often occurs under Tesco Networks, but isn't a common occurence.
-You might encounter this if you're using Cisco AnyConnect or some other means to connect via VPN as the secure network acts as a firewall.

 #### Node / NPM Errors
 Commonly occurs if your NPM or Node version is past the current stable (LTS) version.
 I recommend using something like [NVM](https://github.com/creationix/nvm/blob/master/README.md) to manage your versions.